-Hip Joint and Pelvis Medical Illustrations
+Pelvis and Hip Joint and Surgical Medical Illustrations

 After the knee joint the hip joint is the body’s second largest weight-bearing joint and one of the most important joints in the body allowing movement.
 It also bears the body’s weight and the force of the strong muscles of the hip and leg.
 All of the various components of the hip joint assist in the mobility of the joint that allows for such range of movement.
 If there is any damage to any single component this can impact on the whole joint affecting the range of movement and the ability for weight on the joint.